HonzaCuhel/dtu_mlops_project/README.md

 We are going to use a pre-trained BERT-like model and fine-tune it with the LoRA technique on the above-mentioned financial dataset.
 For example, the model we have in mind is DeBERTaV3, which is available on Hugging Face [here](https://huggingface.co/microsoft/deberta-v3-xsmall).

 > The DeBERTa V3 xsmall model comes with 12 layers and a hidden size of 384.
 It has only **22M** backbone parameters, with a vocabulary containing 128K tokens which introduces 48M parameters in the Embedding layer.

 This DeBERTa model has significantly fewer parameters compared to the classical RoBERTa-base (86M) and XLNet-base (92M), yet it achieves equal or better results on a majority of NLU tasks, such as on SQuAD 2.0 (F1/EM) or MNLI-m/mm (ACC).

 Since the DeBERTa model is available on Hugging Face, the inference and training processes should be straightforward, allowing us to spend more time on the MLOps aspects of the project.
-We intend to use pre-trained models due to limited time, and also train the model(s) additionally on our dataset.
-Since we are working on tweets then one of the models we plan to use is the [BERTweet](https://huggingface.co/docs/transformers/model_doc/bertweet) model which is the first public large-scale pre-trained language model for English Tweets.

-We might as well look into [ALBERT](https://huggingface.co/docs/transformers/model_doc/albert) and [DistilBERT](https://huggingface.co/docs/transformers/model_doc/distilbert) models, which optimize the BERT model and make the training process faster.
-That would be beneficial for us due to time constraints.

 ## Project structure